 maximum amount means the amount for all employees average weekly total earnings in Western Australia last published by the Australian Statistician before the day on which the dispute was referred to the arbitrator.

+Note for this clause:

-Note: This clause would not apply where, under section 97WL of the Act 2 or more employees are involved in an arbitration.
+This clause would not apply where, under section 97WL of the Act 2 or more employees are involved in an arbitration.

 21. Costs of representation